leonelquinteros/gotext/README.md

 - Thread-safe: This package is safe for concurrent use across multiple goroutines.
 - It works with UTF-8 encoding as it's the default for Go language.
 - Unit tests available.
-- Language codes are automatically simplified from the form "en_UK" to "en" if the first isn't available.
+- Language codes are automatically simplified from the form `en_UK` to `en` if the first isn't available.
 - Ready to use inside Go templates.